marineb/storytime/README.md

 Storytime
 =========
-A small book for my little cousin Iris.
+A small book for my little cousin Iris.<br>
 Copyright: Kate Reyes's "All About Poop".

 Optimized for the iPad mini.